 Step 2: The Basic Trick – Bypassing the Airlock

-A simple solution that often does the trick is to fill the sink with water up to the point where it almost overflows, and then turn the faucet on rapidly.
+A simple solution that often does the trick is to fill the sink Water supply Lines up to the point where it almost overflows, and then turn the faucet on rapidly.
 The pressure from the additional water should be enough to push past the airlock and set the water flowing as usual.
 Sometimes, patience is key; it could take a couple of tries before the airlock is cleared.

 Step 3: The Plunger Power Move